Holyoke Family Genealogy - Person Sheet

 Notes for Edward (Spouse 2)

 • Edward was a member of the Quarterly Court from 1639 to 1643, and again in 1647 to 1648.
 He was a representative in ten sessions of the General Court.
+In 1641/42, he sat on the General Court with Col. Endecot (regarded as one of the Fathers of New England, who would later become the longest serving governor of the Massachusetts Bay Colony), in addition to Mr. Emanuel Downing, Mr. William Hawthorne and Mr. Thomas Willis.

-• Edward’s second marriage was to Ann Taylor … Ann was the mother-in-law to Edward’s daughter Mary.
+• Edward’s second marriage (abt.
+1648) was to Ann Taylor … Ann was the mother-in-law to Edward’s 4th daughter, Mary.

 • On 8 Sep 1648, Edward sold to Richard Woodward of Watertown “… the windmill that is standing in Boston ... as also the land whereon it doth stand ...”